Get the latest from TODAY

 This is totally "Supercalifragilisticexpialidocious."

-Karen Dotrice, who played Jane Banks in “Mary Poppins,” turned out for the Hollywood world premiere of “Mary Poppins Returns” last Thursday.
+Karen Dotrice, who played Jane Banks in "Mary Poppins," has a cameo role in the newly-released "Mary Poppins Returns"!

-Dotrice stepped away from acting in the early ‘80s, but it’s not because of any experience she had making “Mary Poppins.”
-In fact, she has wonderful memories of the movie, especially interacting with Walt Disney himself.
+Dotrice stepped away from acting in the early 1980s, but it's not because of any experience she had making "Mary Poppins."
+In fact, she has wonderful memories of the movie, especially interacting with Disney himself.

 "I really enjoyed Uncle Walt," she told ABC’s "20/20."
 "He was such a cool dude."

-This sequel, which hits theaters Dec.
-19, may just be magical — if John Krasinski’s reaction is any indication.
-Krasinski, who’s married to Emily Blunt (she replaces Julie Andrews as the title character), told Ellen DeGeneres the film left him in tears.
+The sequel, which opened in theaters December 19, is pretty magical if John Krasinski's reaction is any indication.
+Krasinski, who's married to Emily Blunt (she replaces Julie Andrews as the title character), told Ellen DeGeneres the film left him in tears.

 "I was crying so much, I blew through the tissue box in 20 minutes (and) had to go to the napkins," he said.
 "And then when I ran out of napkins, it was just all sweater."